opulen- +

 2. Possessing or exhibiting great wealth; being affluent; being ample; as, in richly abundant supply.

-1. In a sumptuous and opulent manner.
+1. In a sumptuous and abundant manner.

 2. Richly; with abundance or splendor.